Jingqiqi777/Jingqiqi777.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Zihan, a Master student from the Department of Computer Science in the University of Illinois at Urbana-Champaign (UIUC).
+I’m Zihan, an incoming Ph.D. student of [University of Washington at Seattle](https://www.washington.edu/).
+And I received the Master degree from the Department of Computer Science in the University of Illinois at Urbana-Champaign (UIUC).
 I am committed to helping doctors or researchers carry out quantitative analysis and treatment planning for internal tissues and organs of the human body by combining deep learning with medical images.

 Recent News
 ======